SvetlanaSvetina/SvetlanaSvetina/README.md

 ### :woman_technologist: About Me :

-- :telescope: I am currently studying to become an QA engineer in Netology.
+- :telescope: Igraduated from manual testing courses in Netology in December 2022.

 - :zap: In my free time, I read a lot of different tech articles.